Emanuel López

-Noé Emanuel López de León (born 22 February 1990) is a Mexican professional boxer who held the interim WBA super featherweight title in 2015.
+Noé Emanuel López de León (born 22 February 1990) is a Guatemalan professional boxer who held the interim WBA super featherweight title in 2015.

 Professional career

 Lopez turned pro in 2010 and had a record 17–4–1 before challenging and beating Colombia boxer Carlos Padilla for the interim WBA super featherweight title.
 He was stripped of the title for not defending it against mandatory challenger Jezreel Corrales.